Accelerating Attention with Basis Decomposition: Related Work

 \section{Related Work}

-Research on accelerating attention broadly falls into two categories: (i) \textit{lossless} system-level optimizations that preserve exact outputs, and (ii) \textit{approximate} algorithm that trade accuracy for efficiency.
+Research on accelerating attention broadly falls into two categories: (i) \textit{lossless} system-level optimizations that preserve exact outputs, and (ii) \textit{approximate} algorithms that trade accuracy for efficiency.
 Table~\ref{tab:method_comp} summarizes representative approaches.

 \paragraph{Lossless methods.} FlashAttention and its successors~\citep{dao2022flashattention,dao2023flashattention,NEURIPS2024_7ede97c3,kwon2023efficient} reduce memory traffic by fusing attention kernels and tiling reads/writes to on-chip SRAM, achieving substantial GPU speedups without altering outputs.
 These approaches are \textit{lossless} but depend heavily on GPU memory hierarchies and I/O architectures.
+Crucially, FlashAttention and BDA target disjoint steps of attention: FlashAttention optimizes the softmax computation $\mathrm{softmax}(\vec{Q}\vec{K}^\top)\vec{V}$ (Algorithm~\ref{alg:mha_bd_inference}, step 5), whereas BDA reduces FLOPs in the projection step $\vec{X}\!\to\!\vec{K},\vec{V}$ (Algorithm~\ref{alg:mha_bd_inference}, steps 2--3).
+The two are therefore complementary and can be combined.

 \paragraph{Approximate methods.} In contrast, many lines of work accelerate attention or reduce memory by introducing approximations.